Codes and Policies

 One of our fundamental goals is to ensure Rugby is a clean sport and our success is based on natural ability, hard work and fair play.
 Taking performance enhancing drugs is contrary to the ethics of sport and presents significant health risks to participants.

-Rugby Australia Integrity Online: These courses provide education on Rugby Australia’s policies which applies to all participants.
-Click here for information on how to enrol in the courses.
+There are a number of educational resources available to assist participants in understanding the anti-doping provisions and the Prohibited List, which include: Rugby Australia Integrity Online: These courses provide education on Rugby Australia’s policies which applies to all participants.
+Click here for information on how to enroll in the courses.

 World Rugby Keep Rugby Clean: This interactive website informs the rugby community about anti-doping procedures and best practice.
 The website features all the latest anti-doping information and news, videos and interactive elements as well as testimonies from Keep Rugby Clean ambassadors.

 SIA Anti-Doping e-Learning: These easy to use courses consists of six 15-minute modules that teach participants about anti-doping, prohibited substances and methods, therapeutic use exemptions, doping control and whereabouts requirements.